zediek/generate-app-in-mvc-archetecture-in-flask/README.md

 # Welcome to NewFlask: Generate App in MVC Archetecture in Flask

 **Description**
-Generate web app in MVC Archetecture in Flask.
+Generate web app in MVC Architecture in Flask.

 **Requirements**
 - Windows 10